life-insurance-and-divorcee-walking

 Life Insurance and Divorce: 3 Things to Consider

-Yet life insurance is often overlooked during divorce.
+When it comes to life insurance and divorce, there are several important considerations to make, yet they often get overlooked.
 Other big (and sometimes messy) tasks—such as determining custody, dividing assets and hunting for a new home—often take priority.

 However, addressing your life insurance policy is a critical part of the divorce process.
 If you and your ex-spouse have children, figuring out your life insurance is even more crucial.